rafaco/InAppDevTools/README.md

 </br></p></details>

-Important changes made to your project builds:
+Important changes to your project output from now on:

-* **Enabled on your Debug builds**.
-All features will be available and **your source code will be exposed** throw our UI and in your APK files.
+* **Iadt enabled on your Debug builds**: all features will be available and **your source code will be exposed** throw our UI and in your APK files.
-* **Disabled on your Release builds**.
-All our features get safely disabled, your sources aren't exposed and your apk size will be minimally increased.
+* **Iadt disabled on your Release builds**: no feature will be available, your sources aren't exposed and your APK size will be minimally increased.

 Ready to go!
 Just run a Debug build and our welcome dialog will pop up on your device.